Flooded

 Weekend Break

-February 14, 2009 at 7:35 am | In Craftin' With Hali, Crafty, Holidays, Home Decor, family | Leave a CommentTags: crafts, family time, valentine's day crafts, valentines day, weekend break
+February 14, 2009 at 7:35 am | Posted in Craftin' With Hali, Crafty, family, Holidays, Home Decor | Leave a commentTags: crafts, family time, valentine's day crafts, valentines day, weekend break

 Substitutes have been called in for the class that Jeremy and I teach every Sunday.
 People have been informed that we are not going to be around.
 We will be around.
 Just not for any one else, if that makes any sense?